 Maybe politics are over.

 (The OUTCASTS, with THE TRUE BELIEVER in tow, bring on an ambiguous in-between space.
-They travel through it on their way elsewhere.
+They travel through it on their way elsewhere, THE TRUE BELIEVER kicking up a bit of a fuss.
 They exit.
 The space is empty for some time.

 Then, THE BEAUTIFUL ONE enters, followed by THE INCOMPETENT ONE, who is still holding his hand.
 They are still following the OUTCASTS’ music.
 They stop, listen intently, then continue on their search.
 Again the space remains empty, longer this time.